Should I Adopt a Cat to Beat Loneliness?

 - Allergies – some people are allergic to cats and won’t want to be around your new companion.

-Find out more about cat behaviour on the Cat in a Flat blog.
+Find out more about cat behavior on the Cat in a Flat blog.

 Adopt cats, don’t shop